dvlpmike/cheatsheets/ansible/ansible.md

 More information you can find [here](https://docs.ansible.com/ansible/latest/reference_appendices/special_variables.html).

 ## Most useful commands
+You can use ad-hoc module.
 The default module in ansible is command.
 ```
 # Ping pong all hosts
 ansible -m ping all